SmallhillCZ/express-dynacl/README.md

 var guest = {
   "nonalcoholic": {
-    // you can use a boolean as in standard ACL roles "watch": true,
+    // you can use a boolean as in standard ACL roles, default is false "watch": true,
     "drink": true
   },